forio/flow.js/documentation/graphing-overview/index.html.md

 		<p>Here is a div with the Contour chart, used in Steps 1-4: </p>
 		<div class="myChart"></div>
-		<p>The next data point is added to the chart each time the user enters a new value:</p>
+		<p>Each time the user enters a new value, we redraw the chart based on the new value:</p>
 		<input data-f-bind="sampleInt"></input>
 		<hr>

-		<p>Here is a div with the Contour chart used in Step #5, based on two variables updated automatically when the model is advanced: </p>
+		<p>Here is a div with the Contour chart used in Step #5.
+The model operation updates two array variables, and the chart is updated based on that change: </p>
 		<div class="mySecondChart"></div>
 		<p><button data-f-on-click='advanceModel'>Advance Model</button></p>
 		<hr>

-		<p>Here is a div with the Contour chart used in Step #6, based on two variables whose values are entered by the user: </p>
+		<p>Here is a div with the Contour chart used in Step #6.
+The user enters two values and calls a model operation that returns two (translated) values.
+The chart is updated based on the operation call: </p>
 		<div class="myThirdChart"></div>
 		<p>
 			Enter x-coordinate: <input id="x" type="text"></input><br>